alx-sch/42_pipex/README.md

 Environmental variables, essential elements of the operating system's environment, store information utilized by various processes and applications to configure their behavior and access system resources.

 For example, commands such as 'grep', 'ls', or 'cat' all reside within the system as executable files.
-To determine the exact path(s) to a specific command, you can use `which` followed by the command name, such as `which grep` or `which ls` (there might be more than one location where the executable is stored).
+To determine the exact path(s) to a specific command, you can use `where` followed by the command name, such as `where grep` or `where ls` (there might be more than one location where the executable is stored).

 When calling a command, the terminal shell checks the PATH environment variable.
 This variable contains a list of directories where the operating system searches to find the executable file corresponding to the given command.